-March 18, 2020 — Okay, let’s admit that everybody is struggling with this and everyone’s rules have changed.
+Okay, let’s admit that everybody is struggling with this and everyone’s rules have changed.
 As I write this post at 7 am, my son, age 11, is already begging for his Switch.
 His teenage sister is posting to TikTok.
 And we haven’t even started with online school or the weekend birthday parties on Zoom.
 Given all the stresses of home life, it may feel impossible to control screen time.
 Yet, there remains a nagging feeling: Too much screen time for children makes behaviors hard to manage.
 It doesn’t make them happy, either.

 We probably need to approach this challenge with two thoughts: 1.
 How can we improve what kids are doing and seeing online?
 2. How can provide alternatives to screens?

 Making online better for kids